 Water Leakage Investigations

-Paul Beers made a welcome return to the Everything Building Envelope podcast, following an extended hiatus as he helped clients recover from the 2017 and 2018 hurricane seasons.
+Paul Beers made a welcome return to the Everything Building Envelope podcast, following an extended hiatus as he helped clients recover from previous hurricane seasons.
 With water damage on his mind, Paul invited Jason Bondurant for an extensive discussion on the challenge of investigating water leaks.
 Jason is a senior consultant with GCI Consultants, currently conducting forensic investigations to solve problems with existing buildings, many of which originate with water intrusion.

 Paul and Jason possess formidable knowledge and skills in multiple aspects of water intrusion issues and all parts of the structure that may be subject to leakage.
 For this episode, they focused on windows and doors.